What is the passive voice in English?

 |Present perfect||She has bought a new car.||A new car has been bought by her.|

 These are just a few examples.
 You can see all available constructions for all passive constructions in the links above.
 Moreover, in our index Active Voice, all available constructions and rules for the active verbal forms in English are given.

 Indicating the agent in the passive

-The preposition “by” is used to indicate the agent in the passive voice in English, however, should you use it?
-An example:
+The preposition “by” is used for indicating the agent in the passive voice in English, however, should you use it?
+For example,

 - He was spoken to yesterday.

 - He was spoken to by us yesterday.

 So, it’s up to you whether you insert the agent, in this case, “us” or not.